Full stop: Punctuation styles when quoting

 There is some national crossover.
-American style is common in British fiction writing.
-British style is sometimes used in American English.
-For example, the Chicago Manual of Style recommends it for fields where comma placement could affect the meaning of the quoted material, such as linguistics and textual criticism.
+The American style is common in British fiction writing.
+The British style is sometimes used in American English.
+For example, The Chicago Manual of Style recommends it for fields where comma placement could affect the meaning of the quoted material, such as linguistics and textual criticism.

-Use of placement according to logical or grammatical sense, or "logical convention", now the more common practice in regions other than North America, was advocated in the influential book The King's English by Fowler and Fowler, published in 1906.
+The use of placement according to logical or grammatical sense, or "logical convention", now the more common practice in regions other than North America, was advocated in the influential book The King's English by Fowler and Fowler, published in 1906.
 Prior to the influence of this work, the typesetter's or printer's style, or "closed convention", now also called American style, was common throughout the world.

 Spacing after a full stop

 There have been a number of practices relating to the spacing after a full stop.
 Some examples are listed below: